coala/coala/docs/Developers/Git_Basics.rst

 How to install Git
 ------------------

-First step is installing Git.
+The first step is installing Git.
 Supposing you are on a Debian-based distribution, this will do:

 ::